 Consumer Confidence in Thailand averaged 77.37 points from 1998 until 2021, reaching an all time high of 112.40 points in December of 2003 and a record low of 39.70 points in October of 1998.
 This page provides - Thailand Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Thailand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Consumer Confidence in Thailand is expected to be 83.60 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Thailand to stand at 82.90 in 12 months time.
-In the long-term, the Thailand Consumer Confidence is projected to trend around 82.90 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Thailand is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Thailand to stand at 65.00 in 12 months time.
+In the long-term, the Thailand Consumer Confidence is projected to trend around 70.00 points in 2022, according to our econometric models.